Cyril-Bassey/Bike_share/README.md

->**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
-Clone the remote repository to your local machine.
-Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
 1-26-2022

 ### Project Title
-My Personal Basic Data Exploration with pandas on Bikeshare Data
+**My Personal Basic Data Exploration with pandas on Bikeshare Data**

 ### Description
 This is a Python project that uses pandas to explore bikeshare data.